Travel Advice for Families Visiting American Samoa

 Ok, American Samoa isn’t Fiji.
 It's not even Samoa.

-Kids’ clubs and babysitting services are nonexistent, so you will have to spend some time with your kids.
+Kids’ clubs and babysitting services are very limited, so you will have to spend some time with your kids.

 9.Plan Some Family Fun